 The current delivery of Polynucleotides with Micro needling for practitioners in the United States versus Europe and Asia.
 By Deborah Winter, RN.

 Microneedling combined with the application of Polydeoxyribonucleotide (PDRN) has emerged as an increasingly popular treatment modality in the United States.
+This is often described as The Salmon Sperm Facial (The PDRN is harvested from fish gonads) and is administered through the micro channel created during microneedling.

 PDRN is a bioactive compound derived from DNA fragments extracted from salmon sperm.
 It has exhibited significant anti-inflammatory and skin-brightening effects by inhibiting melanin production and fostering tissue repair.
 Numerous preclinical and clinical studies have validated the diverse properties of PDRN, including its anti-inflammatory, anti-melanogenic, regenerative, tissue damage preventive, anti-ulcerative, and wound healing capabilities (Kim et al., 2022; Sun et al., 2023).